martinschaible/guide-uptime-kuma-monitoring/README.md

 I assume you've already configured SNMP on the servers. **UDP port 161** must be open on the firewall.
 I'm limiting this to the IP address of the server running Uptime Kuma.

 I find some of the default values ​​for an SNMP monitor to be far too low.
-My values ​​are:
+My values ​​are:<br>
 :small_blue_diamond: The value of the **Heartbeat Interval** field is set to *90 seconds*.<br>
 :small_blue_diamond: The value of the **Retries** field is set to *5*<br>
 :small_blue_diamond: The value of the **Heartbeat Retry** field is set to *60 seconds*.<br>